Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 ***President Beau Chambliss***

-"You know… Roosevelt, Truman and Eisenhower had a train car for this."
+"You know...
+Roosevelt, Truman and Eisenhower had a train car for this."

 "Yes, Mister President?"